Missions Is Our Mission

 Aldersgate's Local Ministry Partners

 We provide opportunities to serve locally through the partner organizations listed below in addition to our own food pantry and back-pack ministries and delivery of Meals on Wheels through the Montgomery Area Council on Aging.
-Annually, we participate in the River Region’s Great Day of Service.
+We also conduct a Great Day of Service annually.

 Let God Arise Ministries Inc. is a non-denominational local outreach mission with an emphasis on evangelism and discipleship through God’s Holy Word.
 A team of dedicated men & women volunteers, committed to preaching, teaching and reaching the lost with the Gospel of Jesus Christ, serve in the Montgomery County Detention Facility and local city and federal jails.
 To learn more, go to http://www.letgodarise.org/.